Russia says Ukrainian fighters at Azot plant can surrender on Wednesday | Law-Order

 - Country:

-Russia's Defense Ministry said it had offered Ukrainian fighters sheltering in the Azot chemical plant in the eastern Ukrainian town of Sievierodonetsk the chance to surrender on Wednesday, the Interfax news agency reported.
+Russia's Defense Ministry said it had offered Ukrainian fighters sheltering in the Azot chemical plant in the eastern Ukrainian town of Sievierodonetsk the chance to surrender on Wednesday.

-The ministry said Ukraine had asked Russia to set up an evacuation corridor to help civilians leave the plant, with all the bridges linking Sievierodonetsk to Ukrainian-held territory now destroyed.
+Both the town and the Azot plant have become flashpoints of the conflict in recent weeks, with hundreds of Ukrainian civilians and soldiers holed up in the factory under intense shelling from Russian forces trying to capture the town, local authorities say.
+Russia said on Tuesday it would open a humanitarian corridor from 0500 GMT on Wednesday to allow civilians to leave, and urged Ukrainian fighters to "stop their senseless resistance and lay down their arms" at the same time.

+All the bridges over the Siverskyi Donets river linking Sievierodonetsk to Ukrainian-held territory have been destroyed.
+In the statement announcing the call to surrender, Russia's Defence Ministry accused Ukrainian fighters of using the civilians in the Azot plant as human shields.
+Moscow has made similar accusations, rejected by Kyiv, several times since it sent its troops into Ukraine in February.

 ALSO READ